MerginMaps/mobile/docs/users/introduction.md

 -   Working with Input: map navigation, data editing, including filling the forms, viewing existing data and uploading the changes back to Mergin.
 See [Using Input](using_input.md)

--   Input user interface: describs various buttons, options and configurations.
+-   Input user interface: describes various buttons, options and configurations.
 See [Input user interface](input_ui.md)